 DIB also acquired a 20.8 per cent. stake in Jordan Dubai Islamic Bank (Jordan DIB) in 2009.
+As part of an international expansion strategy focusing on key markets in the Far East, Indian Subcontinent and Central and East Africa, DIB decided to sell its entire stake in Jordan DIB in December 2016.

 In addition to the above, DIB has incorporated several subsidiaries in real estate development (including, Deyaar Development P.J.S.C.
-(Deyaar Development) in 2002) and other related financial services companies (including DIB Capital Limited (DIB Capital) in 2006 and Dar Al Sharia Legal & Financial Consultancy LLC (Dar Al Sharia) in 2007).
+(Deyaar Development) in 2002) and other related financial services companies and Dar Al Sharia Islamic Finance Consultancy LLC (Dar Al Sharia) in 2007).

-In November 2010, DIB increased its stake in Tamweel to 58.3 per cent. (see "- Subsidiaries and Associates - Tamweel").
+In November 2010, DIB increased its stake in Tamweel to 58.3 per cent. to acquire a controlling interest in the company (see "- Subsidiaries and Associates - Tamweel P.S.C.
+(UAE)").
 In January 2013, DIB's Board of Directors approved a proposal to make an offer (the Tender Offer) to the minority shareholders in Tamweel to acquire their shares in consideration of new shares (the New Shares) in DIB.
-Under the Tender Offer, DIB offered 10 New Shares for every 18 shares in Tamweel held by a Tamweel minority shareholder (see "- Subsidiaries and Associates - Tamweel P.J.S.C.
+Under the Tender Offer, DIB offered 10 New Shares for every 18 shares in Tamweel held by a Tamweel minority shareholder (see "- Subsidiaries and Associates - Tamweel P.S.C.
 (UAE)").
 The Tender Offer was accepted by the majority of the Tamweel minority shareholders and increased DIB's shareholding in Tamweel from 58.3 per cent. to 86.5 per cent.
-On 1 April 2015, a final offer was announced by DIB to acquire the remaining 13.5 per cent. minority shares in Tamweel.
-DIB has decided to offer AED 1.25 per share to be paid in cash for each Tamweel share.
+On 1 April 2015, a further offer was announced by DIB to the minority shareholders to acquire the remaining 13.5 per cent. minority shares in Tamweel.
+DIB offered AED 1.25 per share to be paid in cash for each Tamweel share.
+5.5 per cent. of offerees accepted this offer, and as a result DIB's shareholding in Tamweel stood at 92.0 per cent. as at 30 September 2019.

 In January 2013, in view of a new definition and guidance on subsidiaries, under IFRS 10, Consolidated Financial Statements, DIB's management reassessed DIB's control over its investees.
-As a result DIB's management concluded that, although DIB owns less than 50 per cent. of Deyaar Development, it has de facto control over the company (because DIB is exposed to significant variable returns from its involvement with Deyaar Development and has the ability to affect the amounts of its returns through its power over the company).
-Deyaar Development is currently accounted for as a consolidated subsidiary of DIB whereas, previously, Deyaar Development was treated as an associate in DIB's accounts and was accounted for under an equity method of accounting.
+As a result, DIB's management concluded that, although DIB owns less than 50 per cent. of Deyaar Development, it has de facto control over the company (because DIB is exposed to significant variable returns from its involvement with Deyaar Development and has the ability to affect the amounts of its returns through its power over the company).
+As at 30 September 2019, DIB owned 44.9 per cent. of Deyaar Development.
+Deyaar Development is currently accounted for as a consolidated subsidiary of DIB whereas, prior to January 2013, Deyaar Development was treated as an associate in DIB's accounts and was accounted for under an equity method of accounting.

-BOK and Jordan DIB are treated as associates in DIB's accounts whereas DIB Pakistan, DIB Capital and Dar Al Sharia are accounted for as consolidated subsidiaries.
+BOK is treated as an associate in DIB's accounts whereas DIB Pakistan and Dar Al Sharia are accounted for as consolidated subsidiaries in the 2019 Interim Financial Statements.

-In May 2014, DIB acquired a 24.9 per cent. stake in PT Bank Panin Syariah Tbk (Bank Panin Syariah) of Indonesia.
-Bank Panin Syariah is treated as an associate in the Group's financial statements as at 31 March 2015.
+In May 2014, DIB acquired a 24.9 per cent. stake in PT Bank Panin Dubai Syariah Tbk (Bank Panin Syariah) of Indonesia.
+In October 2015, DIB increased its shareholding to 38.3 per cent. in Bank Panin Syariah.
+Bank Panin Syariah is treated as an associate in the Interim Financial Statements.